North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 (5) Repealed by Session Laws 2013-369, s.
 20, effective October 1, 2013."

-Two of the grounds bear emphasis:
+Two of the four grounds bear emphasis:

 A separate mandatory revocation runs in parallel: